blueimp/Gallery/README.md

   startSlideshow: false,
   // Delay in milliseconds between slides for the automatic slideshow:
   slideshowInterval: 5000,
+  // The direction the slides are moving: ltr=LeftToRight or rtl=RightToLeft
+  slideshowDirection: 'ltr',
   // The starting index as integer.
   // Can also be an object of the given list,
   // or an equal object with the same url property: